 Personal belongings left in common areas are left at the risk of the resident and may be removed or discarded.
-Property left in student rooms after move out periods (such as the end of the year) may be removed or discarded during the cleaning of the room.
+Any property left in student rooms after a move out period, such as the end of the year or other situation where a student leaves Skidmore housing, may be removed or discarded during the cleaning of the room.
 Skidmore College will not be liable for the loss of items under these circumstances.

 Students separating from the college (taking a leave, withdrawing, etc.) while classes are in session should remove their belongings within 24 hours.
 The Office of Residential Life will reach out to residents to ensure their items have been removed.
 After receiving word from the student that they have moved out, the Office of Residential Life will request that the room be cleaned for a new resident.
 If the student does not respond to outreach within 1 business day, a Resident Assistant or Area Coordinator will be asked to inspect the room.
-If the student has removed al belongings from the room, the student's housing contract will be cancelled as of the date their leave/withdrawal was approved.
+If the student has removed all belongings from the room, the student's housing contract will be cancelled as of the date their leave/withdrawal was approved.
 If belongings remain in the room, the Office of Residential Life will make one additional attempt to contact the student via e-mail and by phone.
 If there is no response within 2 business days, items remaining in the room will be disposed of.
 Skidmore College will not be liable for the loss of items.